dps923/winter2020/graded-work/assign1-2018.md

 ### Overview and purpose

-Two apps are needed:
-1. Info about you, the person
-2. Info about your 2019 courses

-The first app will display information about you.
+We need an iOS app that displays information about you.

 When launched, the app displays current up-to-date information about you, including your name, photo, program of study, current level of enrolment, and grade point average.
 The app will also enable you to change some of the displayed information.

-The second app will display a list of ten or more courses that you have had in 2019 (including this fall term).
-The data will come from a web API, and the app will support a small amount of user interaction.

-From a programming perspective, working on the app enables you to use a number of user interface elements, work with the on-screen keyboard, and perform simple data round trips and type conversions, and implement the delegation pattern.
+From a programming perspective, working on the app enables you to use a number of user interface elements, work with the on-screen keyboard, and perform simple data round trips and type conversions.

 <br>

-### Getting started, first app
+### Getting started

 Create a new iOS app, using the Single View Application template.
 The name of the app should be "**AllAboutMe**".

-Follow best practices about project creation.
-Ask if you are unsure.
+If you need guidance on this task, here are the details:
+* File > New > Project
+* Single View App

+On the "options" dialog...
+* Product Name is AllAboutMe
+* Organization Name is whatever (your name, Seneca, SICT, etc.)
+* Organization Identifier, we suggest "ca.ict"
+* Language is Swift
+* Un-check (clear) the three checkboxes

+On the file save dialog...
+* Un-check (clear) the "Create Git repository..." checkbox
+* Choose a location in which to save your project

+On the project settings editor, choose "11.0" as the "iOS Deployment Target".
+That way you can edit your work on different College Macs.

+On the target settings editor, we suggest that you un-check (clear) the "Landscape Left" and "Landscape Right" checkboxes.

 <br>